 Nearly 40 glaciers flow out of the Kenai's Harding Icefield, so the opportunities for exploration abound.
 Cruise one of the ice-scoured fjords to the face of a tidewater glacier, while searching for mountain goats and other wildlife along the way.

-Arrive in Seward this morning, transfer to the airport in Anchorage.
+Arrive in Seward this morning and transfer to the airport in Anchorage for flights home.

 Lindblad-National Geographic Certified Photo Instructor:

-Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship (except premium brands); crew gratuities.
+Transfer between airport/ship if booked on recommended flights; shipboard accommodations; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship (except premium brands); crew gratuities.
 Subject to change without notice.

-Airfare; passport and visa expenses; travel insurance; premium alcoholic beverages; items of a personal nature such as Internet and laundry; optional extensions; fuel surcharge may apply.
+Airfare; passport and visa expenses; optional extensions; travel insurance; premium alcoholic beverages; items of a personal nature such as Internet and laundry; optional extensions; fuel surcharge may apply.

 Photos: © Laure Patricot, © Wolfgang Kaehler